 You can adjust SmartScreen settings in Action Center.
 Here’s how:

-1. From the Search charm, search for Action Center and then open Action Center.
+From the Action Center and then open Action Center.

 Decide how Windows SmartScreen should treat unrecognized apps